lune-climate/lune-shipping-csv-tool/README.md

 This utility is a CLI application that parses a CSV file, makes a request to the Lune API for each row, and outputs a new CSV file with the estimated CO2 emissions.

-You will need a valid Lune API (you can generate one from https://dashboard.lune.co/developers) - it doesn't matter if it's a live/test key.
+You will need a valid Lune API key (you can generate one from https://dashboard.lune.co/developers) - it doesn't matter if it's a live/test key.
 You should page the key in the .env file in the root of the project.

 You will also need to create a CSV input file within the /input folder.
 Please examine the existing file `input/sampleInput.csv`